-A. Nonsurgical treatment

-- Nonsurgical treatment may be the primary indicated therapy in selected nerve injury patients.
+- A. Nonsurgical treatment - Nonsurgical treatment may be the primary indicated therapy in selected nerve injury patients.
 Such patients may include those with the following: - a.
 Metabolic neuropathies - b.
 Centrally-induced pain - c.
 Atypical pain not conforming to normal peripheral nerve distribution - d.
 Chronic injuries when irreversible atrophy has occurred in the distal nerve (Wallerian degeneration) - e.
 Pain not effectively relieved by peripheral diagnostic local nerve blocks - f.
 Sympathetic-mediated pain or reflex-sympathetic dystrophy (Complex Regional Pain Syndrome) - g.
 Poor ASA physical status in which surgical risks outweigh potential benefits - Nonsurgical treatment includes several categories, any or all of which might be indicated for a given patient, whether or not surgical treatment is also indicated: - a.
-Psychological-evaluation, counseling, support groups, meditation, yoga, stress management, psychotherapy - Physiologic-biofeedback exercises, physical therapy, occupational therapy, transcutaneous electrical stimulation (TENS), acupuncture, low-level laser therapy - c.
-Pharmacologic-therapeutic local anesthetic nerve blocks, systemic local anesthetics, antineuralgicantiepileptic medications, antidepressants, nonsteroidal anti-inflammatory drugs, topically applied counterirritants, other medications, as indicated, and as directed by a neurologist

-B. Surgical treatment
+Psychological-evaluation, counseling, support groups, meditation, yoga, stress management, psychotherapy b.
+Physiologic-biofeedback exercises, physical therapy, occupational therapy, transcutaneous electrical - stimulation (TENS), acupuncture, low-level laser therapy c.
+Pharmacologic-therapeutic local anesthetic nerve blocks, systemic local anesthetics, antineuralgic- - antiepileptic medications, antidepressants, nonsteroidal anti-inflammatory drugs, topically applied counterirritants, other medications, as indicated, and as directed by a neurologist - B. Surgical treatment

-The following procedures, which are among those that may be required for the surgical management of neurologic defects, are not listed in order of preference:
+The following procedures, which are among those that may be required for the surgical management of neurologic defects, are not listed in order of preference: Page 1909 Appendix 1 Subpage 6 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025

-Page 1909

-Appendix 1

-Subpage 6

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024